Golden Retriever pup

 So beginning with the solid foundation of records being kept continuously for almost 200 years, the Golden Retriever's enormous popularity is due in no small part to his docile and loving temperament resulting from so many decades of dedicated breeding.

-History of the Golden in Australia
+History of Golden Retrievers in Australia

 Golden Litter from Artificial Insemination 1979